patelmeet1009/soldpress/readme.txt

 = Sample Data Feed Default Credentials =

-To help DDFTM clients to prepare their systems for receiving live data, a service is available which provides a wide variety of sample data.
-A small set of property, office and agent is available from this service, but it will be updated regularly to provide a true representation of the data flows clients can expect when receiving live data.
+A sample service is available which provides a wide variety of sample data.
+A small set of property, office and agent is available from this service.

 * Username 		: CXLHfDVrziCfvwgCuL8nUahC